paragraph-xyz/docs/src/pages/docs/advanced/referral-program.md

 - The user needs to be a _new user to Paragraph_ for the creator referrer reward to be set.
 The user must not have had any Paragraph account before.
 - The reader referrer reward is set only on the publication that you referred the user to.
 If you refer the reader to a different page (such as the Paragraph landing page), no reader referrer reward will be set
 - Only a single creator or reader referrer reward can be set at any given time.
 The referrers expire after 7 days, after which a new one can be set.

+## Integrating with our smart contracts

+If you're a curator (eg Daylight.xyz or Mint.fun) interested in getting reader referral fees for mints you refer to us, you can do so by calling the following method on our Paragraph ERC721s:

+`mintWithReferrer(address recipientOfNFT, address mintReferrer)`

+If you're interested in a deeper integration (eg, possibly for getting creator referral fees), reach out to us at hello@paragraph.xyz.